AndrewDisco/AndrewDisco/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"> Hi there, I'm Andrew!

-- 🔭 I’m currently working on RektAntiCheat, an advanced Minecraft anticheat.
+- 🔭 Currently busy being good at c++.
 - 💬 You can ask me for java and javascript help.
 - 📫 Discord: Andrew.#1337
 - ⚡ Fun fact: Magnesium has a very slight reaction with cold water, but burns in steam.